Mind, Body, Spirit

 Hakka Migration and Cultural Absorption

 The Hakka people, known for their migratory history, played a significant role in the preservation and dissemination of Kung Fu.
-As they migrated to different regions of China, they assimilated various Northern and Southern temple styles of martial arts, including Shaolin Kung Fu, enriching their knowledge and skills.
+As they migrated to different regions of China, they assimilated various Northern and Southern temple styles of martial arts, enriching their knowledge and skills.
 In their new southern homes, the Hakka people faced challenges and conflicts with the local populations.
 As guests in these regions, they found themselves needing to defend their communities, leading them to rely on their Kung Fu skills for self-defense and protection.

 Characteristics of Hakka Kung Fu